bitovi/academy/src/angular/15-order-service/order-service.md

 1\. ✏️ Update __src/app/order/order.component.html__ to show the completed order:

-@sourceref ./order.component.html
+@diff ../14-building-order-form/order.component-final.html ./order.component.html only
-@highlight 2-34,only

 2\. ✏️ Update __src/app/order/order.component.ts__ to have a `onSubmit` method and
     a `startNewOrder` that will start a new order.

-@sourceref ./order.component.ts
+@diff ../14-building-order-form/child-component/order-2.component.ts ./order.component.ts only
-@highlight 76-85,only

 ## P3: How to Verify Your Solution is Correct